 My training as a psychologist has been diverse.
-I have worked in community mental health clinics, hospitals, and private practice settings.
-In addition to five years of doctoral education, I am currently pursuing further training as a candidate at the Psychoanalytic Institute of Northern California, through which I am seeking certification as a psychoanalyst.
-In addition, I was recently awarded the credential of Certified Eating Disorders Professional (CEDS), and am one of the few psychologists practicing in the Bay Area who has been awarded this designation.
+I have worked in community mental health clinics, a hospital, and private practice settings.
+In addition to five years of doctoral education, I am Board Certified in Clinical Psychology (ABPP) and am trained as a psychoanalyst through the Psychoanalytic Institute of Northern California.
+I also am a Certified Eating Disorders Specialist (CEDS) and am one of the few psychologists practicing in the Bay Area who has been awarded this designation.

 Copyright © 2018 Tom Wooldridge.
 All Rights Reserved.